-- explain how interactions between genes can generate some of the behaviour we see in cells
+- Students will gain an appreciation of how interactions between genes can explain some of the behaviour we see in cells.

-- predict the different behaviours expected of dynamical systems and know how to biochemically 'code' for some of these behaviours
+- Students will gain an understanding of the different behaviours expected in dynamical systems and how to biochemically ¿code¿ for some of these behaviours.

-- perform basic programming and run computer simulations, and use simulation as a tool to help decide between different biological hypotheses
+- Students will develop skills in programming and simulation and learn how to use computers as tools to help decide between different hypotheses.

 |Graduate Attributes and Skills